Ray Bourque: Playing style/legacy

+He is often regarded as not just one of the best defensemen in NHL history, but as one of the all-around greatest players. in 1998 he was voted the 14th greatest hockey player of all time in The Hockey News' list of 100 greatest NHL players.
+In 2023 he was named the 10th greatest hockey player of all time by The Athletic.

 Jersey number

 For a majority of his NHL career, Bourque wore jersey number 77.
 After he retired following the 2000–01 season, both the Bruins and the Avalanche honored him by retiring number 77.

 When he was initially called up to the Bruins, Bourque was assigned the number 7, which had been worn by former Bruins star forward Phil Esposito from the time he was acquired by the team in 1967 until he departed in 1976 via trade.
 Bourque was the third player to be issued the number following Esposito's departure, following Sean Shanahan and Bill Bennett.

 In 1987, six years after Esposito's retirement, and three years after he was elected to the Hockey Hall of Fame, the Bruins decided to retire number 7 in his honor.
 Bourque, thus, would be the last Bruin to wear number 7 and was permitted to do so as long as he desired to even after Esposito's retirement ceremony, which was scheduled for December 3 of that year.
 Bourque, however, came up with his own way to honor the veteran Bruin and did so at the ceremony.

 As the Bruins were dressing for that night's game, Bourque put on two jerseys with his normal number 7 as the top layer.
 When the team came out for the retirement ceremony, Bourque skated over to Esposito just before he was about to speak to the Boston crowd.
 He removed his number 7 jersey and handed it to Esposito, a move that was seen as "surrendering" the number to him.
 In doing this, Bourque also revealed his new number to the crowd, as the jersey he had been wearing underneath his number 7 bore the number 77 he would wear for the remainder of his career.